 Fear comes in many forms: fear for your health; the health of those you love; the safety of those you love; fear of parenting wrong; fear of death; fear of growing old; fear of losing someone; fear of rejection; fear of confrontation; fear of being alone; fear of loss; fear of success; fear of failure; fear of the future; etc. You get the idea, the list could be endless.
 The question is, what can you do about it?

+Deuteronomy 31:8 gives you a promise.
 “It is the Lord who goes before you; he will be with you, he will not fail you or forsake you; do not fear or be dismayed.”

-God is in the future clearing a path for you.
-He walks alongside you on the path.
-He will not wander off and leave you alone.
-He loves you and wants to spend time with you.
+God clears a path for you.
+He walks alongside you.
+He doesn’t wander off and leave you alone.
+He loves you and yearns to spend time with you.
 You have a companion for the journey, someone loving, trustworthy and loyal.
-Trust these promises, even while afraid, to gain courage.
+Trust these promises, even when afraid.